RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 I have also rented situations where changing buffer sizes in the ASIO panel does not actually change the buffer size in the host.

+## Performance

+There's at least 3 types of drivers in Windows.
+None of them offer low-latency performance by default.
+2 of them are garbage no matter what you do, and ASIO only works if you install a driver.

+This is a major issue.
+In macOS, even the worst audio interfaces will give you usable latency (the default laptop soundcard will even!).
+Windows users just roll the dice and hope they can get something usable.

+Even Linux has this right!

 # Files

 ## No Quicklook in Explorer